microsoft/HoloLens-Art-Recommendations/README.md

 # Augmented Reality Art Museum with the Microsoft Hololens
 > This project demonstrates the potential to use augmented reality in art museums.
 Here we outline an example of a complete application from start to finish.
 This project makes use of the [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).
 The project consists of two major components, namely the `backend` (data processing and web app endpoing deployment) and `frontend` (Unity application for the Hololens).
+This README.md file and linked notebooks are used to illustrate the process of replicating this work.

 ## Local Development Setup
 > We use a virtual environment for local development.
 Here are the steps to make this work on any machine.